-The organization must have an approved program number from the Indiana Department of Commerce before a contribution qualifies for pre-approval.
+The organization must have an approved program number from the Housing Finance Authority before a contribution qualifies for preapproval.

-The credit is equal to 50% of the contribution, which must not be less than \$100 and not more than \$50,000.
+The credit is equal to 50 percent (.50) of the contribution, which must not be less than \$100 and not more than \$50,000.
 S corporations and partnerships may take this credit and pass through the unused portion to their shareholders and partners.